mcinglis/assembly-sandbox/README.md

 - <https://nickdesaulniers.github.io/blog/2014/04/18/lets-write-some-x86-64/>
 - <https://blogs.oracle.com/ksplice/entry/hello_from_a_libc_free>

+The code in this repository compiled and worked (seemingly) for me, on Fedora 20 with an Intel i7-2620M, with GNU as 2.23.2 and GCC 4.8.2.

+If you could suggest an improvement, please [create an issue](https://github.com/mcinglis/assembly-sandbox/issues).

 Things to try with the object files and executables:

 - Run `objdump -s example` to display the content of an object file's sections.